DeerTears/LootyShooty3D/README.md

 "Low Poly Weapons" (https://skfb.ly/6RwMM) by Gunnar Correa is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

+There's also pacdev's low-poly CC0 gunpack that I used for this project: https://pacdev.itch.io/lowpoly-weapon

 # Overview of Folders and Contents

 I like writing documentation, and it's a good excuse to help me find stuff I've forgotten about that needs refactoring.